St. Katharine Drexel Award

 The St. Katharine Drexel Award was established in 1966 under the title Certificate of Merit and renamed in 2002.
 Presented by the Children and High School/Young Adult Library Services Section through the St. Katharine Drexel Award Committee, the St. Katharine Drexel Award recognizes an outstanding contribution to the growth of high school librarianship.

-2024 St. Katharine Drexel Award Winner - Jason Reynolds
+2026 St. Katharine Drexel Award Winner - Herman Sutter

 [ContentTitle]

-Jason Reynolds has been named the 2024 recipient of annual the St. Katharine Drexel Award given by the Catholic Library Association (CLA) which recognizes individuals or organizations who have, through their works, made an “outstanding contribution to the growth of high school librarianship” The Award ceremony will take place during the CLA Virtual Spring Conference being held on Thursday, April 25 and Friday, April 26, 2024.
+Herman Sutter has been named the 2026 recipient of the St. Katharine Drexel Award given by the Catholic Library Association (CLA) which recognizes individuals or organizations who have, through their works, made an “outstanding contribution to the growth of high school librarianship” The Award ceremony took place during the CLA Spring Virtual Conference being held on April 23-24, 2026.

 St. Katharine Drexel Award Recipients